PROPERTY RIGHTS: DEFINITION

 Perpetuity

-• Legal protection : The right of ownership is protected against attacks and usurpation, and the owner can take legal action to defend his right.
+• Legal protection : Property rights are protected against infringements and usurpations, and the owner can take legal action to defend their rights.

 Rights and obligations of owners

-Owners' Rights
+Owners' rights

-Owners' Obligations
+Owners' obligations

 Frequently Asked Questions